TASRobotics/guide/java-style-guide/formatting.md

 - Between any keyword and opening parenthesis (`(`), e.g. `if`, `for`
 - Before any opening brace (`{`)
-    - Except if it is preceded by another opening brace (like when you are initializing a matrix)
+    - Except if it is preceded by another opening brace (when you are initializing a matrix)
 - Inside both braces of an array initializer
 - Between any closing brace (`}`) and keyword, e.g. `else` (see also [Positioning of braces](#positioning-of-braces))
 - Before and after binary or ternary operators